Marlene M. Maheu, PhD

-Marlene M. Maheu, Ph.D. started delivering her first telehealth service in 1994.
-Donned the “telepsychology visionary” by former APA President Pat DeLeon, PhD, JD, MPH, she is a consultant, researcher, author, trainer and keynoter.
-Dr. Maheu has addressed more than 20,000 professionals interested in legal and ethical best practices related to telehealth and various technologies.
-She serves as the Executive Director of the Telebehavioral Health Institute, Inc., where she oversees the development and delivery of professional training in telebehavioral health via an eLearning platform that has served behavioral clinicians from more than 55 countries.
+Dr. Marlene Maheu started delivering her first telehealth service in 1994.
+Donned the “telepsychology visionary” by former APA President Pat DeLeon, PhD, JD, MPH, she is a consultant, researcher, author, and trainer.
+Dr. Maheu trains professionals interested in legal and ethical best practices related to telehealth and various technologies.
+She serves as the Executive Director of the Telebehavioral Health Institute, Inc., where she oversees professional training in telebehavioral health via an eLearning platform that has served behavioral clinicians from 94 countries.

-For more than twenty years then, Dr. Maheu’s focus has been legal and ethical risk management related to the use of technologies to better serve behavioral health clients and patients.
-She has served on a dozen professional association committees, task forces and work groups related advancing telebehavioral health as well as establishing standards and guidelines for telebehavioral health.
+For more than twenty years then, Dr. Maheu’s focus has been on legal and ethical risk management related to the use of technologies to better serve behavioral health clients and patients.
+She has served on a dozen professional association committees, task forces and work groups related to advancing telebehavioral health as well as establishing standards and guidelines for telebehavioral health.
 She has written dozens of peer-reviewed articles and is the lead author of multiple telehealth textbooks.
-Her most recent challenge is the delivery of telebehavioral screening, assessment and treatment services through a new initiative known as eHealth Interactive.

-As Faculty Associate of the Nicholas A. Cummings Doctor of Behavioral Health Program, School of Health Solutions, she teaches doctoral students how to work with technology as behavioral health professionals.
-As Editor-in-Chief of the Telebehavioral Health News, she oversees the publication of a weekly newsletter and providing a community blog as free educational services to help TBHI’s community of more than 12,000 licensed professionals.
-She pioneered the development and delivery of an online conference model that culminated in the 2012-2013 Telehealth Summit, where more than 10,000 stakeholders viewed video-based telebehavioral health training via the internet.
+As Faculty Associate of the Nicholas A. Cummings Doctor of Behavioral Health Program, School of Health Solutions, she taught doctoral students how to work with technology as behavioral health professionals for several years.
+As Editor-in-Chief of the Telebehavioral Health News, she oversees the publication of a weekly newsletter and providing a community blog as free educational services to help TBHI’s community of more than 14,000 licensed professionals.
 From 1994-2016, she was the Founder and Editor-in-Chief of SelfhelpMagazine, an online portal that supported millions of consumers worldwide.